 Naila Farouky, CEO & Executive Director

-With over 20 years of experience in Project Management, Media Production, and Strategic Communication, Naila is a Peabody Award-winning executive who has built a career across several continents.
+With over 20 years of experience in project management, media production, and strategic communication, Naila is a Peabody Award-winning executive who has built a career across several continents.

 She holds a Bachelor of Arts in Psychology from the American University in Cairo.

-Walid Nagi, Network and Relationships Director
+Walid Nagi, Network & Relationships Director

-Walid has also served as a consultant to the International Rescue Committee (IRC) focusing on the internal governance processes and capacity development programs.
+Walid has also served as a consultant to the International Rescue Committee (IRC), focusing on its internal governance processes and capacity development programs.
 He has also supported the organization in finding creative ways to increase financial contributions in countries where the IRC is not present.

-In addition to authoring several peer-reviewed and published academic research pieces throughout her career, Heba has participated in and led the conceptualization, design, organization, management, and impacting the delivery of a range of socio-economic intervention programs and projects across the MENA region that resulted in core developmental outcomes and measurable change.
+In addition to authoring several peer-reviewed and published academic research pieces throughout her career, Heba has participated in and led the conceptualization, design, organization, management, and impacting delivery of a range of socioeconomic intervention programs and projects across the MENA region that resulted in core developmental outcomes and measurable change.